UB-Mannheim/RaiseWikibase/README.md

 The [Wikidata](https://wikidata.org/) knowledge graph already has millions of items and thousands of properties.
 For many projects some of these entities can be reused as a starting point.
 Let's create the multilingual items [human](https://wikidata.org/entity/Q5), [organization](https://wikidata.org/entity/Q43229) and [location](https://wikidata.org/entity/Q17334923) in a local Wikibase instance using RaiseWikibase.

 The example below defines the function `get_wd_entity()`.
 It takes a Wikidata ID as an input, sends a request to Wikidata, gets the JSON representation of an entity, removes the keys unwanted in a local Wikibase instance, creates a claim and returns the JSON representation of the entity, if an error has not occured.
+The function `get_wd_entity()` is used to get the JSON representations for [human](https://wikidata.org/entity/Q5), [organization](https://wikidata.org/entity/Q43229) and [location](https://wikidata.org/entity/Q17334923).
+These JSON representations are then filled into a local Wikibase instance using the `batch` function.

 ```python
 from RaiseWikibase.raiser import batch